 401(k) Rollover in St. Louis Hills, MO.
-Starting a new job is an exciting time that can present you with new challenges and opportunities.
-However, it’s often difficult for St. Louis Hills, MO residents to know what to do with their 401(k) with their previous employer.
+Changing jobs or careers is the start of a brand new, exciting chapter in your life.
+However, it’s often difficult for St. Louis Hills, MO residents to know what to do with their existing 401(k) savings.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in St. Louis Hills,MO

-There are several options for handling your 401(k) rollover in St. Louis Hills, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means our only concern is making sure your financial future and planning needs are met.
+There are a few different ways to handle your 401(k) rollover in St. Louis Hills, MO, and oftentimes it takes trustworthy financial planning and an experienced financial advisor to know which option is best for you.
+Correct Capital is a privately owned firm with fiduciary advisors.
+This means any advice we give is based on what we believe is best for your financial needs.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in St. Louis Hills, MO.

-If you have over $5,000 invested in your 401(k), many St. Louis Hills, MO companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), most, but not all, St. Louis Hills, MO companies permit you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many employees in St. Louis Hills, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
 Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds whenever you’d like.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to move the funds any time you’d like.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an impact on your retirement planning.
+However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to add to your savings, which may have an impact on your retirement planning.
 After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+It can also be complicated to manage several different retirement plans with several different custodians.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from an oldemployer’s 401(k).
-If you’ve already opened an IRA, you can consider transferring the money there for your 401(k) rollover.
+A Rollover IRA is an account opened to move money from a previous employer’s 401(k).
+If you’ve already opened an IRA, you can consider transferring the funds there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA are considered to be pre-tax money.
+Your pre-tax money you contributed to your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will be obligated to withdraw required minimum distributions regardless of your status in the workforce.
+After turning 72, you will have to take out required minimum distributions regardless of whether or not you are still in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
+Contributions to Roth IRAs are made with after-tax money, so there is no immediate tax benefit.
+The benefit is that you do not pay taxes when you withdraw the money.
+Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
+At any time you can access the money you’ve invested without tax consequences, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
 Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

-You can start an IRA account with many banks or any brokerage firm in St. Louis Hills, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+You can open an IRA with many banks or any brokerage firm in St. Louis Hills, MO, however many of them vary when it comes to fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.

 4. Cash Out.